-Fibroids can be a challenging health issue for women in the Miranar, Pembroke Pines, and Hollywood areas in Florida.
-Dr. Dwight Benjamin is highly trained in myomectomy surgery and has many years of experience in treating uterine fibroids.
+Fibroids can be a challenging health issue for women in the Miramar, Pembroke Pines, and Hollywood areas in Florida.
+Dr. Dwight Benjamin is highly trained in myomectomy surgery and has over 25 years of experience in treating uterine fibroids.
 Using da Vinci technology, the procedure is minimally invasive and can lead to less blood loss than open or laparoscopic surgery.
 Contact us at (954) 435-4700 to schedule an appointment in Miramar, FL, to discuss uterine fibroid removal.

 What are Fibroids?